High-density hard-core model on $\mathbb{Z}^2$ and norm equations in ring $\mathbb{Z} [{\sqrt[6]{-1}}]$: Periodic ground states in . Sliding. Main results

+We say that a given value $D$ (or $D^2$) is of Class S if there exist two M-triangles with a common side but different third vertices belonging to the same half-plane with respect to the common side.
+Assuming that a dense-packing configuration consists of M-triangles only, it is not hard to see that for all $D$ belonging to Class S the HC model exhibits sliding.
+Theorem S proves that all sliding values of $D$ belong to Class S, and there are only 39 of them.

-We say that the value $D$ (or $D^2$) is of Class A if the minimizing $\bbZ^2$-triangle in (2.1), (2.2) is unique modulo $\bbZ^2$-congruence.
-That is, all minimizing $\bbZ^2$-triangles have the same triple $(\ell_0,\ell_1,\ell_2)$ and are $\bbZ^2$-congruent.
-(It should be noted that this property requires absence of sliding.)
-As we stressed earlier, we can prove that Class A contains infinitely many values of $D$ (or $D^2$).
-We give an initial list of Class A values $D^2$ in Table 3, together with the specified values of $S(D)$ and $\sharp\,\cE (D)$.
+We say that the non-sliding value $D$ (or $D^2$) is of Class A if the M-triangle in (2.1), (2.2) is unique modulo $\bbZ^2$-congruences.
+That is, all M-triangles have the same triple $(\ell_0,\ell_1,\ell_2)$ and are $\bbZ^2$-congruent.
+We show that Class A contains infinitely many values of $D$ (or $D^2$).
+An initial list of Class A values of $D^2$ is given in Table 3, together with the corresponding values of $S(D)$ and $\sharp\,\cE (D)$.